 The case of the reform of opening hours was the product of regulatory reform to abolish existing regulations aimed at encouraging increased market competition and civilian autonomy.
 The Asian financial crisis of 1997 and the subsequent economic crisis triggered regulatory reform, the use of which had been prepared in advance by enacting the FAAR setting up the institutional framework.
 This simultaneously established the RMS with the enactment of the FAAR in 1998.
-The RRC, as a core component of the RMS, played a central role in conducting
+The RRC, as a core component of the RMS, played a central role in conducting regulatory reform by setting guidelines for the review of ministries' reform plans.
+The RRC proposed the reform on opening hours of food services businesses, was directly involved in dealing with opposition groups, and completed the reform through to implementation.
+It enhanced reform performance by switching from a strict permit system for food services businesses to a more flexible report system.
+The RMS contributed to establishing regulatory reviews, the RIA, a regulatory register and publication of regulations, although no RIA was applied to the reform of opening hours, as the initial stages of regulatory reform focused on abolishing unnecessary and obsolete regulations.

-Table 4.11.
+Table 11.
 Policy Cycle Elements of the Case Study on the Reform of Opening Hours of Food Services Businesses

-Policy Cycle Elements National RMS tool Significance of Impact Where could a requisite system have made a difference?
-Main Policy Reform on existing regulations Very significant Regulatory Reform Committee (RRC) Minor and legal policy Revising decrees Very significant Decision-making support RRC Very significant reform - hard work for persuading the opposing groups Change implementation Revising decrees Very significant Administration and enforcement Very significant - change of enforcement Monitoring and review Supporting policy Stock stewardship No significance-allowing the autonomy by deregulation practices Consultation RRC and Very significant - wide PMO communication and engagement Prime Minister's Office (PMO) ranging consultation and engagement TIVIO Learning Significant - lack of on-the- ground learning Accountability and transparency Public law Significant - strong accountability and transparency requirements in place Supporting Institutions Regulatory policy principles Principles and policy in place Very significant - mood of the times was for regulatory reform Lead institution RRC, PMO, and Ministry of Health and Welfare (MHW) Very significant - RRC played a leading role MHW Coordinating institutions and training providers RRC, PMO, and MHW Very significant - RRC played a coordinating role regulatory reform by setting guidelines for the review of ministries' reform plans.
-The RRC proposed the reform on opening hours of food service businesses, was directly involved in dealing with opposition groups, and completed the reform through to implementation.
-It enhanced reform performance by switching from a strict permit system for food service businesses to a more flexible report system.
-The RMS contributed to establishing regulatory reviews, the RIA, a regulatory register, and publication of regulations, although no RIA was applied to the reform of opening hours as the initial stages of regulatory reform focused on abolishing unnecessary and obsolete regulations.
+Policy Cycle National Significance of Impact Where could a

+Elements RMS tool requisite system

+have made a

+difference?

+Main Policy Reform on Very significant Regulatory Reform

+existing Committee (RRC)

+regulations

+Minor and legal Revising Very significant

+policy decrees

+Decision- RRC Very significant reform -

+making support hard work for persuading

+the opposing groups

+Change Revising Very significant

+implementation decrees

+Administration Very significant - change

+and of enforcement

+enforcement

+Monitoring & Stock No significance - allowing

+review Stewardship the autonomy by

+deregulation

+Supporting

+policy

+practices

+Consultation RRC & Very significant - wide Prime Minister's

+communication PMO ranging consultation and Office (PMO)

+& engagement engagement

+Learning Significant - lack of on the

+ground learning

+Accountability Public law Significant - strong

+& transparency accountability and

+transparency requirements

+in place

+Supporting

+Institutions

+Regulatory Principles Very Significant - mood of

+policy and policy the times was for

+principles in place regulatory reform

+Lead institution RRC, PMO Very significant - RRC Ministry of Health

+& MHW played a leading role and Welfare (MHW)

+Coordinating RRC, PMO Very significant - RRC

+institutions & & MHW played a coordinating role

+training

+providers